regholl2023/stratify_alpaca_buy_sell/README.md

 # stratify_alpaca_buy_sell

 ## Installation
-*Setup Alpaca account.
+Setup Alpaca account.
 Note: Start with a paper trading account.

-*Clone this repo to C: drive
+Clone this repo to C: drive

-*Install Alpaca
+Install Alpaca
 ```
 pip install alpaca-py
 ```

-#Ensure environmental variables are setup on your local machine: https://github.com/alpacahq/alpaca-trade-api-python
+Ensure environmental variables are setup on your local machine: https://github.com/alpacahq/alpaca-trade-api-python

-*Update run_alpaca.bat to include proper paths *Schedule run_alpaca.bat in your task scheduler (I run it hourly)
+Update run_alpaca.bat to include proper paths

+Schedule run_alpaca.bat in your task scheduler (I run it hourly)

 ## About Stratify Data Consulting

 Visit https://www.stratifydataconsulting.com/ to learn more.
+Stratify Consulting attempts to track historical returns of the trading strategy here: https://www.stratifydataconsulting.com/daily_analysis.html

 Note: This is not investment advice.
 If a user decides to use this program with real money they do so at their own risk.

 ## License